 For anyone with children, one thing you’ll naturally want to look out for is their health.
 As a parent, caring for and protecting your children is an essential part of parenthood.
 It is, for all intents and purposes, your “job” as a parent.
 However, for many people, one significant problem they tend to run into when it comes to helping their children is looking out for their eye health.

 Unlike say something like a physical ailment or something like weight gain, you can’t spot the signs.
 A child with poor eyesight is something that you won’t know until they tell you.
 That’s why we highly recommend you keep an eye out for the following issues.
-It might just be a sign that your child needs help with their eye health, and should consider either glasses or contact lenses to try and keep their eyes healthy (https://www.contactlenses.com.au/ is a great option if you are looking to buy contacts).
+It might just be a sign that your child needs help with their eye health, and should consider either glasses or contact lenses to try and keep their eyes healthy (www.pureoptical.co.uk and https://www.contactlenses.com.au/ are great options if you are looking to buy contacts).

 Regular eye rubbing